2022 Communications Technologies & Support Degree Guide

 Some majors within the Communications Technologies and Support field include Communications Technology, Audiovisual Communications, and Graphic Communications.
 There are specific areas of specialization within these majors that allow students to hone in on their desired interest.

-Communications Technologies & Support Degrees Growing in Popularity
+Communications Technologies & Support Degrees Decreasing

-Requirements for Getting a Degree in Communications Technologies & Support
+Communications Technologies & Support Degree Requirements

 Since you will be working in the communications field, strong interpersonal skills are required.
 You must be able to communicate effectively with both colleagues and those who will be receiving your message.
 Other necessary skills include creativity, attention to detail, and proficiency with computer software.